 Research & Graduate Studies, Game Design (Guildhall)

-- Spring 2018 Term newly admitted students should submit a 2017-2018 FAFSA online at www.fafsa.ed.gov to determine financial aid eligibility for the Spring, May, and Summer terms.
-The financial aid awarding cycle for the upcoming spring term will begin in November and will continue on a rolling basis .
-Monitor your My.SMU account for any assigned tasks or required documents.
-Please contact the Division of Enrollment Services customer service line at 214-768-3417 with any questions.
+- Summer 2018 Term newly admitted students should submit a 2017-2018 FAFSA online at www.fafsa.ed.gov to determine financial aid eligibility for the Summer term.
+Monitor your My.SMU account for any assigned tasks or required documents, and watch your SMU email address for an award notification.
+Please contact our office at email@example.com or 214-768-2644 for additional assistance.

 - All scholarships for graduate level programs are awarded by the academic departments; not by the financial aid office.
 If you are expecting to receive a graduate scholarship but do not see it when you receive your financial aid award package, please contact your academic department to information.